thruston/grid-banger/README.md

 copyright, Ordnance Survey and the Ministry of Defence (MOD) 2002.
 All rights reserved.

+The modules are designed to work with Python 2.7 or better and with Python 3.5 or better.
+With Python 2, they are slightly faster than with Python 3, but the functions are, and the results should be, identical.

 # install

+    python setup.py install
     python3 setup.py install

 # usage